 You are getting ready to sit down with a client and discover an error while double-checking the client’s estate planning documents—the name of a previous client whose planning document you used as a template remains in the document.
 Maybe you now have to call the client to delay the meeting to fix the error.
 Or maybe the client caught it while signing the documents.
 Whatever the scenario, it is familiar to many estate planning attorneys.

-According to the ABA, the “find and replace” approach—in which an attorney modifies an existing document by finding certain text and replacing it with revised text for a new client—has many disadvantages.
-As the drafting method with the highest margin of error, whether it be by omission (leaving out important information) or inclusion (leaving in something that should have been removed), the ABA recommends avoiding this approach whenever possible.
+The “find and replace” approach—in which an attorney modifies an existing document by finding certain text and replacing it with revised text for a new client—has many disadvantages.
+As the drafting method with the highest margin of error, whether it be by omission (leaving out important information) or inclusion (leaving in something that should have been removed), it is highly recommended to avoid this approach whenever possible.

 3. Integrate your systems.